 researchers to enter their CV data once and for all.
 The ccvformat

 tools can be used to format this data as human-readable HTML,

 - phone: Managing Information on How to Dial Phone Numbers (1999)

-This is a simple unix utility for figuring out the local way of
+This is a simple unix tool for figuring out the local way of

 dialing a phone number.
 It is intended to be used in conjunction with